William Carlos Williams Award

 The William Carlos Williams Award is given out by the Poetry Society of America for a poetry book published by a small press, non-profit, or university press.

 The award is endowed by the family and friends of Geraldine Clinton Little, a poet and author of short stories and former vice-president of the society.

-The award is a "purchase prize" of $500 to $1000.
+The award is a prize of $500.